brightdata/brand-reputation-monitor/README.md

 1. **Configuration Loading**: Reads your monitoring setup from `config.json`
 2. **News Discovery**: Searches Google SERPs using your brand queries to find Google News page URLs
-3. **Content Extraction**: Scrapes all relevant news pages in parallel and returns Markdown content
+3. **Content Extraction**: Scrapes all relevant news pages in parallel and gets Markdown content
 4. **Content Selection**: AI identifies the most important news articles from the scraped pages
 5. **Individual Article Scraping**: Scrapes each selected news article for detailed content
 6. **Detailed Analysis**: Each article gets sentiment analysis and brand insights